Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 11. /give

-/give is a command to give you or a player items on the spot without needing to change to creative mode.
+/give is a command to give you or a player items on the spot without changing to creative mode.

 Since you are the owner of the Realms, you can /give items to your friends without them being promoted to an operator so they won’t abuse the command behind your back.
 Just do /give [playerName] [ItemID] [amount]

-If you are making a Minecraft Realms with your friends that has no set of rules in changing between game modes.
+If you are making Minecraft Realms with your friends with no rules in changing between game modes.

 9. /time

-If you don’t have beds, nor do you feel of wanting to put in effort to run to your bed when night falls, doing /time set day is a convenient and faster way for the world to become day again for you and friends to explore without mobs bothering you.
-You can also do this for night time and noon.
+If you don’t have a bed, nor do you feel of want to put in effort to run to your bed when night falls, doing /time set day is a convenient and faster way for the world to become day again for you and friends to explore without mobs bothering you.
+You can also do this for nighttime and noon.

 8. /weather

-Raining, or snowing, sometimes causes lag for players who don’t have a decent PC, and most of the time, it can be annoying to hear, no one likes rain.
-By doing /weather clear, we are able to change the weather.
+Raining, or snowing, sometimes causes lag for players who don’t have a decent PC, and most of the time, it can be annoying to hear, that no one likes rain.
+By doing /weather clear, we can change the weather.

 7. /seed